San Juan Island: Ecology

 The waters surrounding San Juan Island are home to a variety of species including red sea urchins and pinto abalone.
 Though no commercial fishing of abalone has ever been allowed in this area, recreational fishing of abalone was outlawed in 1994.
 The National Marine Fisheries Service listed pinto abalone as a Species of Concern in 2004.

 In 2015, San Juan Island became a protected location under The Antiquities Act.
-On March 25 of that year, former President Barack Obama included San Juan Island and approximately 75 other sites located in the Salish Sea into the San Juan Islands National Monument.
+On March 25 of that year, then President Barack Obama included San Juan Island and approximately 75 other sites located in the Salish Sea into the San Juan Islands National Monument.

-Attractions
+Parks and recreation

+Lime Kiln Park is so named because it housed a lime kiln and is home to the historic Lime Kiln Light.
+Camping is also available around the island.

 There are a few small, family-run aquaculture farms in the San Juan Islands including Westcott Bay Shellfish Co, where visitors can buy oysters, clams, and mussels and see shellfish farming operations.
 Whale watching and night-time bioluminescence tours depart from Friday Harbor.